United States dollar: Decimal units

-The Spanish peso or dollar was historically divided into eight reales (colloquially, bits) – hence pieces of eight.
+The Spanish peso, or dollar, was historically divided into eight reales (colloquially, bits) – hence pieces of eight.
 Americans also learned counting in non-decimal bits of 12 1/2 cents before 1857 when Mexican bits were more frequently encountered than American cents; in fact this practice survived in New York Stock Exchange quotations until 2001.

 In 1854, Secretary of the Treasury James Guthrie proposed creating $100, $50, and $25 gold coins, to be referred to as a union, half union, and quarter union, respectively, thus implying a denomination of 1 Union = $100.
 However, no such coins were ever struck, and only patterns for the $50 half union exist.

-When currently issued in circulating form, denominations less than or equal to a dollar are emitted as U.S. coins, while denominations greater than or equal to a dollar are emitted as Federal Reserve Notes, disregarding these special cases:
+When currently issued in circulating form, denominations less than or equal to a dollar are emitted as U.S. coins, while denominations greater than or equal to a dollar are emitted as Federal Reserve Notes, disregarding the following special cases: